Yaz Lawsuits & Litigation

 The next round was to involve women who suffered from gallbladder injuries, and the final round was to include blood clot injuries.

-However, a federal judge heading up the multidistrict litigation, postponed the bellwether proceedings and ordered both sides to mediation.
+However, Judge Herndon postponed the bellwether proceedings and ordered both sides to settlement mediation.
 The state court cases in Pennsylvania and New Jersey were also postponed, awaiting the mediation outcome.
-As of March 2014, Bayer had settled 8,250 cases for $1.7 billion.
-Less than two years later, the number of settled cases more than doubled, with Bayer on the hook for more than $2 billion.
-As of November 2018, 13 cases remained pending under the MDL.
+By March 2014, Bayer had settled 8,250 cases for $1.7 billion.